Pain Management Services

 Please note that our Pain Doctors can accept referrals for children and adults, however the rest of the multidisciplinary team (MDT) will only see adults.

-Advice for non GP’s about how to refer to the multidisciplinary team (MDT) is available here.
+Advice for all GP's and Health Professionals about which team and how to refer to this service is available here.
 Please mention if the patient has been seen in pain clinic (locally or elsewhere) before.

 Please refer to the Pain Management Service Referral Criteria below before proceeding.

 Pain Management Referral for Children